Horchata: Horchata de chufa

 Two large jars of aguas frescas in a Seattle taquería.
 On the left is a jar of jamaica, and on the right is a jar of horchata.

-The drink now known as horchata de chufa (also sometimes called horchata de chufas or, in West African countries such as Nigeria and Mali, kunnu aya).
-It is made from soaked, ground and sweetened tiger nuts.
+The drink now known as horchata de chufa (also sometimes called horchata de chufas or, in West African countries such as Nigeria and Mali, kunnu aya) is made from soaked, ground and sweetened tiger nuts.

 The Valencian or Chufa horchata is made with dried and sweetened tiger nuts (Cyperus esculentus).
 This form of horchata is now properly called orxata de xufa.

 It remains popular in Spain, where a regulating council exists to ensure the quality and traceability of the product in relation to the designation of origin.

 The majority of the Spanish tiger nut crop is utilised in the production of horchata de chufa.
 Alboraya is the most important production centre.
 In total, sixteen Valencian municipalities grow tiger nuts protected by the quality seal, the only one that guarantees its Valencian origin, which in aggregate covered around 485 hectares of tiger nut fields, with an approximate annual production of 8,000 tonnes, which is normally all sold by the time it is harvested.

 In rare instances, various forms of aflatoxin could be present in horchata de chufa.